Rhetoric, Writing & Public Discourse

 Make your words matter.

-The Rhetoric, Writing and Public Discourse major at Whitman College will sharpen your communication and critical thinking skills and give you tools for social change.
+The Rhetoric, Writing & Public Discourse major at Whitman College will sharpen your communication and critical thinking skills and give you tools for social change.
 You’ll learn to make persuasive arguments, speak confidently in public and understand power dynamics.
 These communication skills will enhance your Whitman coursework and open up real-world opportunities, such as internships and careers in activism, politics, communications, social media and more.

 3 Reasons to Study Rhetoric, Writing & Public Discourse at Whitman